vanilla-plus-library/vanilla-recipepack/README.md

 - **Math:** Adds a LCG for PRNG purpose.
 - **Inventory:** Adds a custom damage system and functions to damage mainhand, offhand and any slot in the inventory.
 It also adds some basic functions to draw/insert items from containers. **(Requires Loaded Chunk)**
 - **Generation:** Adds a world generation system to generate ores and structures using mcfunction.
 It's currently unused and probably will be removed and replaced by 1.16 WorldGen. **(Requires Math)**

+It also has some useful external-datapacks merged into it to reduce the number of datapacks installed.
+They are:
+- **Minecraft Raycast Collision Detection.**